Consultation about the possible establishment of an independent Environmental Protection Agency (EPA) for Queensland has closed.

 There are different levels of interest, knowledge, opinions and ideas among Queenslanders and our State’s environmental experts.

-Targeted consultation activities are occurring with key Queensland industry, environmental and community stakeholders between November 2021 and July 2022.
+Targeted stakeholder consultation activities occurred with key Queensland industry, environmental and community stakeholders between November 2021 and July 2022.

-During this stage of the consultation, targeted, expert stakeholders are invited to make a detailed submission in response to a discussion paper and a series of questions.
+During this stage of the consultation, targeted, expert stakeholders were invited to make a detailed submission in response to a discussion paper which included 26 questions.

 - Queensland’s peak industry, environmental and community groups and associations across sectors including: